Pomax/use-models-for-data/README.md

 };
 ```

-The most important benefit is that we're no longer ever in a situation where required data is missing (because the model creation will have thrown), nor can we be in a situation where a bad assignment is allowed through (because that throws).
+The most important benefit is that we're no longer ever in a situation where required data is missing (because the model creation will have thrown), nor can we be in a situation where a bad assignment is allowed through (because that also throws).

 We can rely on the fact that any line of code that uses a model instance will be using a model instance that is _known_ to be valid data.
 And if it runs without throwing, we _know_ that on the next line, it's _still_ valid data.
-If we try to assign any invalid property values (particularly somewhere in a code path that you forgot about, performing a blind assignment form some other data source) then that assignment will immediately throw an error.
+If we try to assign any invalid property values (particularly somewhere in a code path that you forgot about, performing a blind assignment from some other data source) then that assignment will immediately throw an error.
 Meaning that you don't have to hunt down where in your code things _actually_ went wrong, because there is no validation-after-the-fact anymore.
 If your code, including dependency code you never wrote, does something that would violate data integrity, you get an error _at that exact point in the code_, and the stack trace will tell you exactly where to start fixing the problem.

 Which also means that data validation itself is no longer something that you need tests for: you just need tests to make sure that at critical points in your code paths, `data instanceof ThatModelTheyShouldBe` is true.